jcayouette/doc-lama-metagen/README.md

-# AI Meta Description Generator
+# doc-lama-metagen

-`gen_descriptions.py` is a command-line utility for automatically generating and inserting meta descriptions into AsciiDoc (`.adoc`) and DocBook (`.xml`) files.
+`doc_lama_metagen.py` is a command-line utility for automatically generating and inserting meta descriptions into AsciiDoc (`.adoc`) and DocBook (`.xml`) files.
 It uses a local Ollama instance with a large language model (LLM) to create concise, well-written descriptions based on the document's content.

 The script is designed to follow specific technical writing style guides, ensuring the output is professional, active, and consistent.
 It also generates a detailed HTML report of its operations.